ilkkamtk/hybridisovellukset/Week7/images_tags.md

 4. To add the tags to `mediaList` array in `mediaModel`, you need to use Promise.all to wait for all the tags to be fetched.
 You can use the `fetchTagsByMediaId()` function in `tagModel` to get the tags for each media item.
 Show the tags in the `MediaList` component.
 You can use a simple `<p>` for now.

+### Building and deploying the application

+1. Run `npm run build` to build the application.
+This will create a `.next` folder in the root of your project.

+2. Run `npm run start` to start the application in production mode.
+Open your browser and go to `http://localhost:3000` to see the application running in production mode.

+3. Deploy the application to Azure or Metropolia ecloud.
+For Azure you can use the same method as in the previous weeks.
+For Metroplia ecloud, the instructions are in Oma.

 ### Extra assignment, Infinite Scroll

 Using this reapo as a guide, add infinite scroll to the `MediaList` component: [Infinite Scroll](https://github.com/adrianhajdin/anime_vault).